taleldayekh/fair-share/README.md

    TXT

 7. **api-server.ts**
    Runs a web server which creates a request and response Rx observable stream.
+Any middleware is piped to this stream either directly or via the routing.
+The GraphQL middleware is added to the router for the `/api` path.

    ```
          ╭──────────╮            ╭──────────╮    ╭──────────╮        ╭──────────╮